top of page

 Directions:

-Place the herbs in a pot, add the boiling water, cover it, and let it sit for 30 minutes.
+Place the herbs in a pot, add boiling water, cover, and let sit for 30 minutes.

-Strain herbs out, return to pot, add juice, berries, and mint, and let steep again for 30 minutes.
+Strain the herbs, return to the pot, add the juice, berries, and mint, and let steep again for 30 minutes.

 Allow to cool, chill slightly, and enjoy.